undead-unicorn/kingtiger/README.md

 path="C:/Users/jewnicorn/Documents/Paradox Interactive/Hearts of Iron IV/mod/King Tiger Mod"

 make sure the directory stated in the .mod file leads to the KING TIGER MOD FOLDER----- not the hoi4 mod folder, but the folder in which you dropped the contents of the git into!
 Obviously your directory will be different to mine!

+Also, make sure the slashes are forward slashes: / NOT back slashes: \